 Here in America, the Zika virus has taken many states by storm.
 The virus is transmitted to people primarily through the bite of an infected Aedes species mosquito (A. aegypti and A. albopictus).
 These are the same mosquitoes that spread dengue and chikungunya viruses.
 These mosquitoes typically lay eggs in and near standing water in things like buckets, bowls, animal dishes, flower pots and vases.

 Mosquitoes prefer to bite people, and live indoors and outdoors near people.
 They are aggressive daytime biters, but they can also bite at night.
 Mosquitoes become infected when they feed on a person already infected with the virus.
-Infected mosquitoes can then spread the virus to other people through bites.
+Infected mosquitoes can then spread the virus to other people.
 To help control mosquitos from biting, you’re going to need protection.
 Knowing what mosquito repellents to use is the best defense.

 The Centers for Disease Control and Prevention recommends people use insect repellents that contain picaridin, DEET, oil of lemon eucalyptus (OLE) or IR3535.